 Of course, injuries can occur while trying to make a left turn if you were being tailgated at the time.
 As most drivers know, tailgating occurs when the driver behind you is following too closely.
 As you slow to make a left turn, the other driver might be too close to stop before striking you.
 Our Clarksville personal injury lawyers can help you prove fault in your case if you were injured by a tailgating driver or in any other kind of left-turn accident.

-What Evidence Can I Use to Prove Who is at Fault for My Left-Turn Car Accident in Tennessee?
+What Evidence Can I Use to Prove Who is at Fault for My Left-Turn Car Accident?

 There tends to be a presumption that the driver making the left turn is at fault since they are the ones cutting across the normal flow of traffic and thus have the duty to stop and yield the right of way.
 However, you will need more evidence to prove that the other driver caused your accident decisively.